Our Story

 The EHJV is a partnership of the federal government (Environment and Climate Change Canada), the six eastern provincial governments and four environmental non-governmental organizations.
 Each province works under the leadership of a Provincial Steering Committee that guides conservation planning and implementation.
 See the Partners section for more information.

-Environment and Climate Change Canada funds the EHJV Coordinator (Kristina Hick) and other funding is provided through federal and provincial governments in Canada, federal and state governments in the United States and Industry and non-governmental partners in both countries.
+Environment and Climate Change Canada funds the EHJV Coordinator and other funding is provided through federal and provincial governments in Canada, federal and state governments in the United States and Industry and non-governmental partners in both countries.